 The following brief statements are excerpted in part from the McMaster University Academic Integrity and Research Integrity Policies.
 For guidance on how to proceed in the case of suspected academic dishonesty or research misconduct, please consult the Office of Academic Integrity and the complete policies at https://www.mcmaster.ca/academicintegrity/.
 The Associate Deans of Graduate Studies are available for confidential consultations on matters related to academic and research integrity.

 Academic work includes any academic paper, term test, proficiency test, essay, thesis, research report, evaluation, project, assignment or examination, whether oral, in writing, in other media or otherwise and/or registration and participation in any course, program, seminar, workshop, conference or symposium offered by the University.

 For graduate students, comprehensive/qualifying exams, any research work, and thesis work (a thesis proposal, or thesis draft, or draft of one or more chapters) also constitute academic work and must adhere to standards of academic integrity.

 Academic dishonesty is to knowingly act or fail to act in a way that results or could result in unearned academic credit or advantage.

 Wherever in this policy an offence is described as depending on “knowingly,” the offence is deemed to have been committed if the person ought reasonably to have known.

-Students are responsible for being aware of and demonstrating behaviour that is honest and ethical in their academic work.
+Students and applicants to graduate programs are responsible for being aware of and demonstrating behaviour that is honest and ethical in their academic work.
 Such behaviour includes: